eerily/mercurial-mdb/README.md

 });
 ```

-## Functions
+## functions
 - .all()
-  - Gets all JSON data from the database.
+  - gets all JSON data from the database.
 - .deleteAll()
-  - Deletes the database.
+  - deletes the database.
 - .set(key, value)
-  - Sets a key and value in the database
+  - sets a key and value in the database
 - .get(key)
-  - Gets key value can use dots to traverse
+  - gets key value can use dots to traverse
 - .push(key)
-  - Adds a item from a array
+  - adds a item from a array
 - .pull(key)
-  - Removes a item from a array
+  - removes a item from a array
 - .delete(key)
-  - Deletes a key value pair
+  - deletes a key value pair